rajatgirotra/study/gitTutorial/README.txt

 -----------
 For staging files for commit you use the "git add" command.

-svn add will move a file to the staging area.
+git add will move a file to the staging area.
 There are multiple options that "git add" can take

 1) -A or -all : This will add files (which are changes and which git is not tracking at this moment) to the staging area, except those which are in the excludes list.